-4. SOIL SAMPLING
+3. SOIL SAMPLING

 This chapter describes the field-based protocols for sampling of soil indicators.
 Soil sampling should be conducted at 10x10 m plots only after all other sampling has been done (including DWD if appropriate) at the sites to minimize the effects of the destructive sampling on the other measured indicators.
-The lab analysis that will then be conducted on the samples is not described in these protocols.
+Most of the lab analysis that will then be conducted on the samples is not described in detail in these protocols.